ShuaiZhou302/ShuaiZhou302.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Sophomore student of Robotics Engineering
+role: Junior student of Robotics Engineering

 # Organizations/Affiliations to show in About widget
 organizations: